Azure/azure-sdk-for-c/sdk/samples/iot/README.md

   }
   ```

   Upon receiving a desired property message, the sample will update the twin property locally and send a reported property of the same name back to the service.
-This message will include a set of "ack" values: `ac` for the HTTP-like ack code, `av` for ack version of the property, and an optional `ad` for an ack description.send a reported property message back to the service.
+This message will include a set of "ack" values: `ac` for the HTTP-like ack code, `av` for ack version of the property, and an optional `ad` for an ack description.

   ```json
   "properties": {